nhost/nhost/docs/configuration.md

 Hasura Auth supports [Webauthn authentication](https://en.wikipedia.org/wiki/WebAuthn).
 Users can sign up and sign in using different strong authenticators like Face ID, Touch ID, Fingerprint, Hello Windows etc. using supported devices. **Passkeys are supported for cross-device sign in.**

-**Each user can sign up multiple times using different browser or device using same email.
-Adding subsequent authenticator (device, browser) requires authentication token.**
+**Each user can sign up only once using webauthn.
+Existing users can add subsequent webauthn authenticators (new device or browser) via `/user/webauthn/add`, which requires Bearer authentication token.**

 Enabling and configuring of the Webauthn can be done by setting these env variables: